 This is a walled front garden on the edge of a village.
 The clients had lived in this property for all of a week by the time they had asked me to produce a front garden concept for them.
-Most of their efforts were to be concentrated on the new rear garden concept I had also been asked to produce, but nonetheless they wanted a more presentable entrance to the property, which was little more than a parking space.
-They wanted a naturalistic planting or natives or near natives that will cope with the climate with little to no irrigation.
+Most of their efforts were to be concentrated on the new rear garden concept I had also been asked to produce, but nonetheless they wanted a planting to create a more presentable entrance to the property, which was little more than a parking space.
+They wanted a naturalistic planting of natives and/or near natives that will cope with the climate with little to no irrigation.

 This project was constructed and planted in December 2021.
-I am showing this garden’s progress through my instagram account.
+Its continued growth and maturity has been shared through my instagram account.